The Wuzzles was somehow brilliantly before its time and yet hopelessly outdated. What went right, and what went wrong?

 Screenplay(s) by: Ken Koonce, David Weimers, Mark Evanier

 Let’s get this out of the way first – The Wuzzles is not that great of a show.
 It’s inconsistent and poorly paced, a bit eccentric and tonally all over the place.
 This is usually on par for most early 80s cartoons; the only thing The Wuzzles had going for it was the beautiful animation.
-But as I delved into all twelve episodes, which are easily searchable on Youtube, I wondered how many of the show’s problems were amateurish, and how many were actually intentional.
+But as I delved into all thirteen episodes, which are easily searchable on Youtube, I wondered how many of the show’s problems were amateurish, and how many were actually intentional.

 Pushing past The Wuzzles‘ premise, which is simply combining two animals into one (which in itself always happens to make aesthetically-pleasing hybrids, despite most animal combinations most likely being hideous), there’s actually a gem of a great show here.
 It’s hard to determine which episodes aired first, and which episodes were produced first, but in a way you can kinda tell, as certain episodes are better than others, in terms of story, characters, and pacing, as if the show was finally getting into a groove.
 (Also, there’s a small amount of continuity: Bumblelion’s admiration with paragon pirate Buck Swashler; a towel Butterbear gives Eleroo is visible in a followup episode.)
 In fact, a few episodes use the poor pacing to its advantage.